Skip to Main Content

 2020 cycle

-The California Supreme Court granted an extension of the redistricting deadlines in light of the delay in the delivery of Census data.
-The independent commission passed final congressional and legislative maps unanimously on Dec.
+The state Supreme Court granted an extension of the redistricting deadlines in light of the delay in the delivery of Census data.
+The independent commission passed final congressional and legislative maps on Dec.
 26, 2021.

 It appears that the plans were not challenged in court.